Logo

 6 Narrative Texts

-Narratives contains two sub elements, status and div.
+Narratives contain two sub elements, status and div.

 6.1 The status element